-Dr. Swinney, 72, has been a director since 1998, serves as Chair of the Nominating/Corporate Governance Committee, and is a member of the Compensation Committee and previously served as a director from 1989 to October 1995.
-Dr. Swinney has more than 30 years of experience as a critical care physician in a large, public teaching hospital, where he has formerly served as the critical care unit director of the ICU Committee and Chair of the ICU Committee.
+Dr. Swinney, 74, has been a director since 1998, serves as Chair of the Compensation Committee and is a member of the Nominating Governance Committee and previously served as a director from 1989 to October 1995.
+Dr. Swinney has more than 30 years of experience as a critical care physician in a large, public teaching hospital, where he has formerly served as the critical care unit director and Chair of the ICU Committee.
 Dr. Swinney also has experience in private primary care practice and emergency medicine.
-He holds two patents for medical products and, in his daily work, is frequently called upon to examine and evaluate new medical products.
-The Board benefits from Dr. Swinney's medical and leadership experience, including Dr. Swinney's work with patents, which has provided him with a high level of technical expertise, which keep him current on new developments in medical technology.
-The Board believes Mr. Swinney should serve as a director due to his medical and leadership experience, including Dr. Swinney's work with patents, which has provided him with a high level of technical expertise and keeps him current on new developments in medical technology.
+He holds two patents for medical products and, in his daily work, was frequently called upon to examine and evaluate new medical products.
+The Board benefits from Dr. Swinney's medical and leadership experience, including Dr. Swinney's work with patents, which has provided him with a high level of technical expertise, enabling him to evaluate new developments in medical and leadership experience, including Dr. Swinney should serve as a director due to his medical and leadership experience, including Dr. Swinney's work with patents, which has provided him to evaluate new developments in medical and leadership experience, including Dr. Swinney's work with patents, which has provided him to evaluate new developments in medical technology in light of his long-term evaluation of advances.
+The Board believes Dr. Swinney should serve as a director due to his medical and leadership experience, including Dr. Swinney's work with patents, which has provided him with a high level of technical expertise, which has provided him with a high level of technical expertise, which has provided him with a high level of technical expertise.